alexandre-touret/alexandre-touret.github.io/content/posts/my-tech-library.en.md

 I will therefore try to reply here to this query.

-You will find below **ten books** I found really helpful at different steps of my career.
+You will find below **TEN books** I found really helpful at different steps of my career.

 {{< admonition warning "About this list" true >}}
 It was quite hard to draw up this list which looks like to _"if you had been on a desert island, which book you would have brought"_.